Girard Perregaux Cal.12 9ct 1956

 33mm, 9ct Yellow Gold Case, Excluding the Correct Crown

-Beautifully Restored Silver-White Dial with Original Restored Dauphine Hands
+Beautifully Restored Silver-White Dial with Original Unrestored ‘Dauphine’ Hands

-Superb Original Hand-Wound Girard Perregaux, 17 Jewels Movement
+Superb Original Hand-Wound Girard Perregaux, 17 Jewel Movement

 All in Absolutely Top Grade & Simply Stunning Condition Throughout

-High Quality Black Soft Leather Strap with Gold Plated Buckle
+High Quality Black Soft Leather Strap with Plain Gold-Plated Buckle

 High Quality Hardwood Presentation Box Included